SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

-Of course we will define tests first for this new class.
+Of course, we will define tests first for this new class.
 We define the class `DieHandleTest`.

 ```
 TestCase << #DieHandleTest